Concussion and Vestibular Rehabilitation

-Vestibular rehabilitation is a type of therapy that focuses on improving the relationship between the inner ear, brain, eyes, muscles and nerves.
-This therapy is typically used with post-concussion patients here at Nationwide Children’s Sports and Orthopedic Physical Therapy.
+Vestibular rehabilitation is a type of physical therapy.
+It focuses on improving the relationship between the inner ear, brain, eyes, muscles and nerves.
+This therapy is typically done when dizziness and movement issues persist after a concussion.

 What is Assessed During a Vestibular Evaluation?